Make the 2020s your decade of discovery.

 We are delighted to have struck up a partnership with Glenmore Lodge to offer enhanced grants for outdoor skills training.
 Download an application form – and get started!
 Apply anytime, for any of the courses available at Glenmore Lodge.
 We strongly advise you to read our criteria before applying.

-See how others have discovered themselves and their dreams with grants from The Neil Mackenzie Trust:
+See how others have discovered themselves and their dreams with grants from The Neil Mackenzie Trust and courses at Glenmore Lodge: